freshleafmedia/tiptap-parser/README.md

 ---

 This package simply converts the JSON output from the [Tiptap editor](https://github.com/awcodes/filament-tiptap-editor) to HTML.

-This package is different from [others](https://github.com/ueberdosis/tiptap-php) because customising the rendered HTML is simple and intuitive
+It differs from [other packages](https://github.com/ueberdosis/tiptap-php) by allowing you to easily customise and extend the HTML output.

 ---